-Fortune Analysis: The Tech Superstars Never Went Through Cash Like Today's Big Burners
+The Tech Superstars Never Went Through Cash Like Today's Big Burners

 Snap went public in March of 2017, so we can measure its burn based on four years of past performance versus three for Uber and Lyft.
 In 2015, the photo-sharing phenomenon had a FCF shortfall of $326 million, rising to $819 million in 2017, then flat-lining in 2018.
 In Q1 of this year, however, FCF improved substantially as the basic business performed a lot better, posting cash from operations of $66 million, a 70% improvement from the same period last year.

 Still, it’s instructive to look at how much cash Snap is burning in relation to all money it collects marketing its service.
-From the start of 2017 through Q1 of this year, Snap had $1.75 billion in revenues, and churned through almost exactly the same amount, $1.71 billion in cash.
+From the start of 2017 through Q1 of this year, Snap had $2.35 billion in revenues, and churned through 73% of that amount in cash.

 Now we’ve journeyed to the ledge, where the full chasm is coming into view.
 All told, the Fab Four had total negative free cash flow in their early years of almost exactly $1 billion, posted by just two companies, Amazon and Facebook.
 Those two lost significant amounts for a total of only five years.

-Note: Editor’s note: An updated version of this story published on June 20.